Meadowlarke/Bibliography/Bibliography.md

 #### Chapter 13: From Jeanie to Dixie: Parlor Songs 1800-1865”

-> p.
 149: The Star Spangled banner

-> p.
 149: Patriotic song genera.

-> p.
 149: Medieval inspired love songs.

-> p.
 151: Medieval courtship songs adapted for modern times.

-> p.
 151: "Jeanie with the light brown hair"

-> p.
 154: Henry Russel used a small upright piano in the 1830s in order to face his audience.

-> p.
 156: Activist songs of the pre-civil war years: Hutchinson Family (1840-49)

-> p.
 158: The Hutchinsons became friends with Frederick Douglass.

-> p.
 160: Civil war songs.

-> p.
 162: "Battle cry of freedom"

-> p.
 163: "Dixie" (popular because it was just a good song!)

 > 168: Note on mindless brutality.